Washington DC

 DC Circulator Farecards

-The DC Circulator bus fare can be paid using cash, a SmarTrip card, or a DC Circulator Pass.
+The bus fare can be paid using cash, SmarTrip card, or DC Circulator passes.
 If paying with cash, exact change is required because bus drivers do not carry cash.

 Metro SmarTrip SmarTrip Card: a rechargeable, plastic farecard that can be used to pay fares and transfers on the DC Circulator bus, Metrobus, Metro, and Metro parking.
-The card costs $5 (not including fare) and is available from SmarTrip vending machines in metro stations where parking is available.
+The card is available for purchase online at CommuterDirect.com and in person at Metro Center and at participating CVS Pharmacies, Safeway, Giant and other locations.

 Bus Transfers